 - Consolidate the amount of signage typologies to only include the necessary signs that can be consistent and used for all purposes. - Limit the amount of fonts and colours used throughout the Vincent to form a harmonious site. - Leverage The City's extensive public art network and collocate passive wayfinding City wide.
 This should also be integrated into the various heritage and cultural trails. - Use passive wayfinding techniques to direct people along desire lines or to key destinations.
 It generally can direct people in areas where there are no or minimal mapping or active wayfinding (directional arrows). - Passive wayfinding can formalise informal street crossings (i.e. across main town centre streets) and provide a protected zone for pedestrians within car parks. - Passive wayfinding can be useful when anchored by public art. - A greater focus should be placed on passive wayfinding and how this can be enhanced throughout The City.

-Passive wayfinding in North Perth connecting two streets through a car park.
-Formalises a key pedestrian desire line connecting destinations.
+through a car park.
+Formalises a key pedestrian desire line 01 connecting destinations.

-Beaufort Street Town Centre features coloured paving and a spilled paint line which acts as a wayfinding along Beaufort Street and into laneways, the colours continues cross street.
+spilled paint line which acts as a wayfinding along Beaufort 02 Street and into laneways, the colours continues cross street.